Silvan Aegerter: Club career

 Before he played for FC Thun and FC Zürich.
 He played in the youth team for his local team FC Grenchen and also for FC Basel.

 For FC Thun Aegerter played in the Champions League and the UEFA Cup.
-He was released by FC Thun in spring 2007 and a few days later signed a contract with FC Zurich until 20 June 2010, his latest contract was until 2012.
+He was released by FC Thun in spring 2007 and a few days later signed a contract with FC Zürich until 20 June 2010, his latest contract was until 2012.